baehyunsol/Sodigy/Compiler.md

 3. `TokenTree`
   - It's like `TokenTree` in rustc.
 It's a slightly more advanced version of `Token`.
   - Now it knows whether an identifier is a keyword or not.
   - It also groups tokens in this stage.
-It checks whether parenthesis are properly closed, and marks the start and end of parenthesis.
+It checks whether parentheses are properly closed, and marks the start and end of parentheses.
   - `parse_stage` generates `Vec<TokenTree>` from a file.
 4. Abstract Syntax Tree
 5. High level Intermediate Representation (WIP)